timalbert/livefortheline/source/_updates/2023-09-11-dad-where-are-you-going.md

 Like Psalm 77:3-4, I often cry out and at times, physically reach out, wondering if God is there and listening.
 I appreciate the honesty of these verses and adopt the prayerful heartache, “my  soul <i>refuses to be comforted</i> … I <i>moan</i> and my <i>spirit faints</i>.”

 As my boys understand more, anxiety disrupts and turns my “day to trouble.”
-This valley has been dark and lonely, but I've found a peculiar comfort in God’s word, how it sits in the dispair.
+This valley has been dark and lonely, but I've found a peculiar comfort in God’s word, how it sits with me in the dispair.
 God speaks through a lament rather than simple advice that someone suffering would rather not hear.
 The Psalms are a wise counselor.

 <h2>Remembering past faithfulness</h2>
 The night before a recent MRI, my oldest son Caleb caught me reading my bible on my knees.
 It just happened to be Psalm 77.
 He asked me why I seemed sad.
 Candidly, I told him I was talking to God about my doctor’s appointment in the morning.
 With great fear he asked, “are you going to get a shot?”
 He knows from experience how miserable that can be.
 I told him that I would have to get a shot, but that wasn’t what I was most scared about.